davinci-gallery/davinci-task-list/README.md

-# T
+# To check the current davinci-task-list select "issues"
-o check the current davinci-task-list select "issues" To add work tasks, please creating an issue
+To add work tasks, please creating an issue